RealAkhilz/Ultra-Ultimate-FFlags/README.md

 <img src="https://github.com/RealAkhilz/Universal-FFlags/blob/main/Images/UniversalFFlags.png" width="3840" height="2160">

 > [!Caution]
-> This is the official place to download Universal FFlags, any other websites offering downloads of Ultra Universal FFlags are not controlled by us.
+> The only official places to download Universal FFlags are this GitHub repository.
+Any other websites offering downloads or claiming to be us are not controlled by us.

 ---
 <!-- Quick Links -->